-It’s important to note that the connection standard is independent of the connection type mentioned above.
+Again, it’s important to note that the connection standard is independent of the connection type.

-For example, the USB4 is a protocol specification that defines the performance capabilities manufacturers can implement in a product.
-(In a way, it’s like a type of engine, like V6 or V8.)
+Conversely, the USB4 is a connection standard that defines the performance capabilities manufacturers can implement in a product.

-That said, USB4 does not necessarily mean SuperSpeed USB, USB Type-C, USB Standard-A, Micro-USB, or any other USB cable or connector — these are attributes of a particular product.
-(This is like you can use the same engine in different types of vehicles, like cars vs trucks.)
+But USB4 does not necessarily mean SuperSpeed USB, USB Type-C, USB Standard-A, Micro-USB, or any other USB connection type — these depend on how a particular product is.

 Due to multiple name changes of the third USB generation, USB standards can be confusing.
 Currently, there are the following:

 - USB4: This is the latest USB standard that was once referred to as USB 4.0.
-This is the first USB that has built-in display protocals and, therefore, encompasses Thunderbolt 3.
+This is the first USB that has built-in display protocols and, therefore, encompasses Thunderbolt 3.
 On top of that, it has the best naming convention.
-USB4 is avaiable in two variants.
+USB4 is available in two variants.

 - USB4 20Gbps: 20Gbps a speed cap.